 - Standard outpatient treatment.

-Generally, outpatient rehab programs are the least-expensive treatment centers to attend, since care takes place on a part-time basis.
+Generally, outpatient rehabilitation options will be relatively less expensive than their inpatient treatment counterparts.
 Inpatient treatment centers tend to be more expensive because the person lives in the facility and receives daily meals, therapy, medical care, and supervision.
-Depending on the individual facility and the person’s length of stay, inpatient treatment can cost as much as tens of thousands of dollars:6
+Depending on the individual facility and the person’s length of stay, inpatient treatment can cost as much as tens of thousands of dollars:5